 Roop Dhyan is meditation upon the Form of God.
 In this, we learn to close our eyes, and visualize the Form of God in front of us, or within our heart.
 Since the Form of God is all-attractive, the mind gets a wonderful subject on which to focus.
 In this way, the mind stabilizes with loving thoughts upon God.
 Roop Dhyan is absolutely indispensible in devotional practice.

-Before we start to love someone, we need to more about that person.
+Before we start to love someone, we need to know more about that person.
 In the same way, before we begin devotion to God about whom we know very less, it is important to learn more about Him and His virtues so that it can help us understand more about His Divinity.

 FUERHER READING: Our Eternal Relationship with God